AnthoVDO/learn-Csharp-dotnet/note.md

 - an array have a defined number of content. if we don't know it, we need to use the Lists
 - if we remove an item from a list while using a loop, we need to start from the end because the list length change.
 - Don't put too much stuff in public.
 If we need to access a name or something, use as much as possible function(accessor) to avoid erasing the values OR properties
-- For more info about properties and accessor check section 10 (105 and 106
+- For more info about properties and accessor check section 10 (105 and 106)
+- Check string builder

  # ShortCut Visual Studio
  - cw tab tab => Console.WriteLine();
  - try/catch work barely like javascript except that we need to pay attention to the scope